 Every generator differs, so initial steps for your generator will differ.
 In short, always check your quick start guides and generator manuals so you know how to use them; ensure all coolant and oil levels are at the appropriate manufacturers’ recommended levels and ensure that the batteries are giving power to your control panel, otherwise your generator will not turn on, as all our CPS Generators are electronic start generators.

-Any steps missed can potentially result in damage to the major components such as your engine if it hasn’t been primed corrector or lubricated fully.
+Any steps missed can potentially result in damage to the major components such as your engine if it hasn’t been primed correctly or lubricated fully.

 First Initial checks